cdr-stats/cdr-stats/docs/source/configuration-file.rst

 3b.
 With FreeSWITCH and MongoDB::

-    Go to the CDR FreeSWITCH MongoDB backend, update all the record with the field 'import_cdr' to 0.
+    Go to the CDR FreeSWITCH MongoDB database, update all the records by setting the 'import_cdr' field to 0.

     mongo
     use freeswitch_cdr;